ferazzeid/fast-now-zenith/README.md

 - **Progress Insights**: Track your nutritional goals and progress over time
 - **Cross-Platform**: Available on web, iOS, and Android

+## Access & Subscriptions

+Use the `useAccess` hook to handle user access levels and subscription state.
+Legacy hooks such as `useSubscription` and `useUnifiedSubscription` have been moved to `legacy/hooks` for reference and should not be used in new code.

 ## Building the Android AAB

 To build the Android App Bundle (AAB) from a fresh git clone: